dos-kun0/guessing-game/README.md

 python guessing_game.py

-5. Choose a difficulty level (1 for Easy, 2 for Hard) and start guessing!
+5. Choose a difficulty level (Easy or Hard) and start guessing!